 GBV GLANCE DURING THE PANDEMIC SITUATION OF LOCKDOWN

-This increasing trends of incidents are challenging to the concerned government and development agencies to reach the goal of GBV, domestic violence.
-It seems the government and concerned agencies simultaneously focus on the sensitization, awareness, preventions of COVID-19 and GBV in the high risk and vulnerable area.
+The increasing trend of these incidents has become a major challenge for the government and development agencies in achieving the goals of reducing gender-based violence and domestic violence.
+It is essential for the government and concerned organizations to simultaneously focus on the sensitization, awareness, and prevention of both COVID-19 and GBV, especially in high-risk and vulnerable communities.

 Details of the 6 incidents within 5 days.

-Particularly violence against women and girls is the most pervasive form of human rights violations and prevents women and girls from reaching their full potential.
-It is an obstacle to women living dignified lives, free from fear.
+Violence against women and girls is one of the most widespread forms of human rights violations and prevents them from reaching their full potential.
+It is a major obstacle to women and girls living dignified lives free from fear and discrimination.

-Here are 3 highlighted points for all of us that can do to help end GBV and help women and girls realize their full potential in this period.
+Here are three important actions that all of us can take to help prevent gender-based violence and support women and girls in realizing their full potential during this challenging period:

 1. Educate yourself and others about GBV